TeamINTERACT/data_pipeline/README.md

   * OUTPUT: Create csvs of Polygon surveys or ToP, for SenseDoc or Ethica
 * **Describe**: Data is described with summary statitsics to help check data is as expected.

 Each data source follows theses pipeline steps.
-Details can be found in their respective folders (**link?**)
+Details can be found in their respective folders.